 History of Newman Centers

-After his conversion, he was ordained a Catholic priest and later a cardinal.
-He helped establish the Catholic University of Ireland, which was later became University College, Dublin.
+After his conversion, he was ordained a Catholic priest, later a cardinal, and then became a Saint.
+He helped establish the Catholic University of Ireland, which later became University College, Dublin.

 Newman Centers across the country have active ministries to the campus they serve.
 In addition to providing access to the Sacraments in a location on campus or close to campus, they also provide many programs for students to connect with other Catholics and like minded individuals, grow in their faith, live out their faith in the world through service opportunities and other social justice ministries.